Kassia08/GithubUser/readme.md

 <img alt="Galeria" src="./imagens/projeto.png" width="100%">

 <p align="center">
-Nesse desafio, você deverá recriar uma aplicação, a partir de um layout, para treinar o que aprendeu até agora no Stage 06.
-Toda a estrutura da tabela foi construída em HTML com a ajuda de funções em JavaScript para deixá-la bem dinâmica. <br/>
+In this challenge, you will have to recreate an application, based on a layout, to practice what you have learned so far in Stage 06.
+The entire table structure was built in HTML with the help of JavaScript functions to make it very dynamic. <br/>
-Segui as seguintes instruções no decorrer deste desafio:
+I followed the following instructions throughout this challenge:

 </br>
 </br>
 </br>

-** PRIMEIRA CLASSE JAVASCRIPT - class Favorites
+** FIRST CLASS JAVASCRIPT - class Favorites

-- Ela irá conter a lógica dos dados
+- It will contain the data logic
-- Como os dados serão estruturados
+- How the data will be structured
 </br>
 </br>
-** SEGUNDA CLASSE JAVASCRIPT - FavoritesView
+** SECOND CLASS JAVASCRIPT - FavoritesView

-- Vai criar a vizualização e eventos do HTML
+- It will create the HTML view and events
 </br>
 </br>
-**  CLASSE GITHUBUSER     - class GithubUser
+**  CLASS GITHUBUSER     - class GithubUser

-- Essa classe irá ser criada lá no início antes dessas duas, para estruturar os dados dos usuários do Github que estão no formato JSON.
+- This class will be created at the beginning before these two, to structure Github user data that is in JSON format.
-- Depois crie uma pasta só para ela e a mova para lá.
-Faça o IMPORT dela na pasta Favorites.js
+- Then create a folder just for it and move it there.
+IMPORT it into the folder Favorites.js
 </br>
 </br>
-** Observação: É importante saber que todas essas classes foram criadas com o EXPORT na frente para que, caso no futuro, queira usá-las em algum lugar, pra saber que dá pra exportar.
+** Note: It is important to know that all of these classes were created with EXPORT in front so that, If in the future, you want to use them somewhere, to know that you can export them.

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - HTML e CSS
 - JavaScript
 - Git e Github
 - Figma

-## 💻 Projeto
+## 💻 ProjeCT

 Github User

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [DESSE LINK] (https://www.figma.com/design/4RvApe69hGnKBUl6QhiCVZ/%5BDesafios-Explorer%5D-GitFav-(Copy)-(Copy)?node-id=104-48&p=f&t=aTvXP0XxdJ3HvXeB-0). É necessário ter conta no [Figma] (https://figma.com) para acessá-lo.
+You can view the project layout through [DESSE LINK] (https://www.figma.com/design/4RvApe69hGnKBUl6QhiCVZ/%5BDesafios-Explorer%5D-GitFav-(Copy)-(Copy)?node-id=104-48&p=f&t=aTvXP0XxdJ3HvXeB-0).
+It is necessary to have an account [Figma](https://figma.com) to access it.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
+This project is under the MIT License.

 ---

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!] (https://discord.gg/rocketseat)
+Made with ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discord.gg/rocketseat)

 ---

-Esse projeto foi realizado pela aluna Kássia Almeida Moura em 2025.
+This project was carried out by student Kássia Almeida Moura in 2025.
-# Projeto-12
+# Project-12